Enum

 and can encapsulate values within their variants!
 1

-operations.
-For example, when a user creates an Interval
+during Interval operations.
+For example, when a user creates an Interval,

-starting value must be less than or equal to the ending value.
-Additionally, if
+the starting value must be less than or equal to the ending value.
+Additionally,

 Defining an enum